odea-project/qAlgorithms/report/report.md

 real point so as to not count it towards the bin in a vacuum.
 The worst-case DQS is calculated for the entire bin, meaning with the average of all MIDs.
-This stems from the necessity to determine a per-bin criteria, where a bin could also have been flagged for one member fulfilling this condition.
+This stems from the necessity to determine a per-bin criterion, where a bin could also have been flagged for one member fulfilling this condition.
 It was decided against this on grounds of partial matches necessitating an additional completeness check for the newly formed bin and further decisions in regards to how such a merge leading to even worse scores for the newly included point should be handled.
-While this leads to a blind spot in the detection of bad bins, a complete analysis would reqire the development of a new clustering algorithm which functions by increasing bin size and merging similar bins in accordance with the detailed statistical criteria.
+While this leads to a blind spot in the detection of bad bins, a complete analysis would require the development of a new clustering algorithm which functions by increasing bin size and merging similar bins in accordance with the detailed statistical criteria.
 (@gerrit: here you should add if this was observed or not? => moved to separate section)